 | Hamburg: | Saturday, 13 December 2025 |

-| Dusseldorf (Meerbusch): | Saturday, 13 December 2025 |
+| Dusseldorf (Meerbusch): | Saturday, 13 December 2025 - currently with a waiting list |

 Our British boarding schools also visit us regularly in Munich and offer talks.